The Wolfless They Rejected

 I shook my head, my face pale as death at her lies.

-“No … please, believe me…” My whisper barely carried.
+“No…you need listen to me…” My whisper barely carried.

 “Argh!”